LearnersGuild/guide/Learning_Guide/Kickoff.md

 Make your first commit to a master branch.
 You should aim to have this step done **within a few minutes** of finding your team.

-## Project Outline
+## Learning Contract

 #### Overview

-Once your first commit is in, it's time to scope your project by creating a project outline.
-The project outline document defines the specifications and quality criteria for the artifact to meet.
+Once your first commit is in, it's time to scope your project by creating a Learning Contract.
+The Learning Contract document defines the specifications and quality criteria for the artifact to meet.

-The goal of a project outline is to guide your team's effort for the rest of the project.
+The goal of a Learning Contract is to guide your team's effort for the rest of the project.
 It is a **learning contract** that you make with yourselves and has many purposes:

 1. It guides and focuses your efforts for the rest of the cycle.
 2. It defines completeness and quality for your code reviewers during the reflection phase.